Screech owl demonstration and Salato

 Related Salato Exhibit: Insect Cases

-Activities: Maze (3 minutes)
+Activities: Maze worksheet (PDF, opens in new tab) (3 minutes)

-Kentucky Academic Standards :
+Kentucky Academic Standards:

 • 3-LS1-1: Develop models to describe that organisms have unique and diverse life cycles but all have in common birth, growth, reproduction, and death.